Backyard Babies: History

 After the collaboration on the song "Babylon", Dregen, Ginger, and Nicke Andersson formed the side project Supershit 666, which released a six-track EP in 1999.
 Dregen returned to the Backyard Babies soon after as the band took off for another tour of the United Kingdom, this time in support of AC/DC.

 The Babies recorded a follow-up to Total 13, titled Making Enemies is Good which has been described by some critics as a more "controlled chaos" approach than their previous effort.
 Two of the singles from it were hits "The Clash" and "Brand New Hate", the latter of which was co-written with Ginger.
 They toured in support of the album with Motörhead.

 On 15 October 2002, Backyard Babies guitarist Dregen was on the front pages of Swedish national newspapers.
 After returning home from a club where he was DJing, he and his friend were assaulted, robbed, and knocked unconscious.
 Dregen suffered a broken jaw but the band continued recording their next album; Stockholm Syndrome.
 The album, released in 2003, was viewed by some fans as a return towards a more energetic and raw sound.
 The album won them a Swedish Grammy.
 The album spawned three singles, "Minus Celsius", "A Song for the Outcast" and "Friends".

 During 2005, the band toured the United States (with openers The Chelsea Smiles & Crash Kelly) and Europe alongside Social Distortion.
 The album People Like People Like People Like Us, produced by Nicke Andersson of The Hellacopters, was released in 2006.
 It spawned two singles: "The Mess Age (How Could I Be So Wrong)" and "Dysfunctional Professional".
 A self-titled album was released in August 2008.
 The first single was "Fuck Off and Die".
 The second single "Degenerated" is supported by an animated video clip.
 Their self-titled 2008 album reached number 1 on the Swedish albums chart.

 The compilation album Them XX was released in 2009 to honor the band's 20th anniversary.
 The accompanying tour was rumored to be their last.
 After a hiatus, the band reconvened with an announcement in May 2014.
 Their 2015 album Four by Four reached number 2 on the Swedish albums chart.
 In September 2018 they played at the Hard Rock Hell Sleaze festival in Sheffield, England.

 The band released their eighth studio album,Sliver & Gold, in 2019.

-In 2022, in an interview with The Sound Lab, Dregen confirmed Backyard Babies were on hiatus due to commitments with The Hellacopters but there were plans to create more music in the future.
+During an interview with The Sound Lab in 2022, Dregen confirmed that Backyard Babies were on hiatus due to his commitments with The Hellacopters, but stated that were plans to create more music in the future.